Thabang246/Inventory-Management/README.md

 - value_per_item - this function will calculate the total value for each item.
 - highest_qty - Write code to determine the product with the highest quantity and print this shoe as being for sale.

-Additionally The follwoing methods have been been implemeted for better functionality and efficiency. get_cost - which return the cost of the shoe. get_quanty - which return the quantity of the shoes.
+Additionally The following methods have been been implemeted for better functionality and efficiency.
+- get_cost - which return the cost of the shoe.
+- get_quanty - which return the quantity of the shoes.
-__str__ - Which returns a string representation of a class.
+- __str__ - Which returns a string representation of a class.